Some Early Works

 Hardwick strode in, palms raised.
 “I know what you found.”
 His voice turned gravelly.
 “Join me, or your careers die here.”
 Devon rose, fist trembling: “You built a machine to strip us of choice?”
 Hardwick’s lips twitched.
 “Choice is an illusion.”

-IV.
-The Unlikely Rebellion
+- The Unlikely Rebellion

 At dusk, Alex lured Hardwick outside under the pretense of a final visioning session.
 The senator circled the canvas, its painted lightning flickering in the gathering gloom.
 Alex pressed a remote.
 Hidden LEDs behind the frame pulsed, and Lucky Strike projected a montage onto the villa’s pool surface: victims of mind-control, grainy footage of Hardwick’s staged heroics, and news clips of disappearing protesters.